SelasiEtch/MPPT_Comparison_Final/docs/report.md

 # 5. Discussion and Conclusions

-We’ve been able to verify that the AI Control Algorithms we undertook work as expected in an open-loop setting (not actively doing MPPT) but setbacks in hardware and software prevented (described above) prevented us being able to perform the comparison study that we initially set out to test; however we’ve learned valuable lessons that pave a path forward with improvements to the system
+We’ve been able to verify that the AI Control Algorithms we undertook work as expected in an open-loop setting (not automatically making  MPPT adjustments on a solar panel) but setbacks in hardware and software prevented (described above) prevented us being able to perform the comparison study that we initially set out to test; however we’ve learned valuable lessons that pave a path forward with improvements to the system

 Hardware Improvements:
 Switching to a standard buck converter design with an adequate gate driver would be a key change.
-Our Motor Driver PWM DAC was a solution that we had laying around without the need to buy more parts, however the 6V minimum input voltage forced us to attach a battery in series with our panel,and necessitates substracting out the current/voltage error in the sensor data.
+Our Motor Driver PWM DAC was a solution that we had laying around without the need to buy more parts, however the 6V minimum input voltage forced us to attach a battery in series with our panel,and necessitates substracting out the current/voltage error in the sensor data in every measurement.
 In addition,an integrated PCB Design for hardware would improve usability and reduce efficiency reductions from breadboard parasitics and noise

 Software Improvements:
 Implementation of AI control methods on native embedded hardware would allow for a design more robust to latency and negates the serial link issues that we encountered towards the end of the quarter.
 Developing adequate simulation models of our control algorithms and hardware would would help us ensure that our approaches are conceptually sound before attemping to debug issues that might be the cause of a flawed approach.